Export, Innovate, Invest - The Canadian Trade Commissioner Service

 Import Regulations - Turks and Caicos Islands

 The Turks and Caicos Islands is a British dependency, and is an associate member of CARICOM, and the Caribbean Development Bank (CDB).
 The Turks and Caicos Islands imports virtually all of its requirements.
-For additional information on trade agreements visit Foreign Affairs and International Trade Canada Negotiations and Agreements.
+For additional information on trade agreements visit the government of Canada Negotiations and Agreements.

 Import duty is generally between 25% - 45% but other rates may apply.
 There is a Customs surcharge of 10% of the customs duty on imports.
 Some items have a higher tariff (e.g. motor vehicles).
 Certain goods are fully exempt from duty, such as processed foods, educational materials.
 Import duties are subject to change.